 The pepper spray had arrived in the mail.
 I planned to be swift and merciless.
-I was tired of running, tired of being scared.
+I was tired of running.
 I opened the box, removed the canister from the package and read the instructions:

 1) Hold can in an upright position.
 2) Remove safety and direct spray at the face of an attacker.
 3) Spray liberally then run for help.

 I felt stirrings of excitement do somersaults in my chest.
 This could work.

 My girlfriend disagreed.
 She thought I was doing the typical guy thing — which in her parlance meant something incomprehensibly stupid.

 “That’s why women outlive men by seven years,” she argued.
 “That’s why men measure their penis sizes while women are busy raising future world leaders.”